Your donation can help make the difference between whether a person has shelter and heat this winter.

 A donation of any amount will help, and an ongoing monthly donation of $15 or $25 could well mean the difference whether a family has heat or not this coming winter, or can stay in their rental home when illness or layoffs strike.

 If you’ve been blessed, please consider passing along the blessing to others.
-Please use the secure Just Give link below and on any page on this website in the sidebar, or please mail a check to Helping Hand / PO Box 661 / Langley, WA 98260, or even drop by a check to our offices at 816 Camano Rd. in Langley opposite the Fairgrounds any weekday morning between 9 a.m. and noon.
+Please use the secure Just Give link below and on any page on this website in the sidebar, or please mail a check to Helping Hand / PO Box 1521 / Freeland, WA 98249, or even drop by a check to our offices at 18341 SR Highway 525 (the community building on the campus of Trinity Lutheran Church) weekday morning between 9 a.m. and noon.

 Use our safe, easy and secure donation page at Click and Pledge below.

-This letter to the editor of the South Whidbey Record was written more than six years ago by the late Peggy Norton, who was then the coordinator of Helping Hand.
+This letter to the editor of the South Whidbey Record was written more than 8 years ago by the late Peggy Norton, who was then the coordinator of Helping Hand.

 Peggy was a tireless supporter of Helping Hand, and her words still ring true today.
 See if you don’t agree.